jmail1014/tech-blog/README.md

 - Application cookies with express-session

 ## Challenge notes:
 I was unable to deploy the application to Heroku successfully.
-The application runs on locally without the posts.
+The application runs locally but without the posts.

 ### Deployed Heroku Application
 https://pacific-hollows-84087.herokuapp.com/